 The M-Vision Laser projector – boasting 21,000 lumens output and a 10,000:1 contrast ratio – has been designed so that the optical components are 100% protected from the outside world, from light source to lens, something that was critically important in an outdoor environment like this.

 For maximum reliability and durability, liquid cooling and radiators are used to remove energy to the exterior environment, allowing the complete optical system to be comprehensively protected against all types of airborne ingress that would otherwise cause image degradation over time.

 “It’s fantastic to see the M-Vision laser performing well in such demanding conditions as these,” concludes Wadsworth.
 “It shows how reliable and high performing these projectors are even in the most challenging of applications.
 It’s a pleasure to see that the M-Vision lasers were chosen for such a complex and impressive install.”

 The M-Vision Laser 21000 is the first of a new breed of Single Chip DLP Laser projectors from Digital Projection.
-This lamp-free, laser-phosphor projector utilizes new Colorboost+Red Laser technology to bring you the most realistic and saturated colors at previously unimaginable luminance levels.
+This lamp-free, laser-phosphor projector utilises new Colorboost+Red Laser technology to bring you the most realistic and saturated colours at previously unimaginable luminance levels.
 Such power and accuracy, combined with all-new intelligent processing brings the overall performance ever closer to that of a 3-Chip DLP projector – at a much more affordable price.Find out more